Last Updated: May 10, 2026

 Trilyte is a drug marketed by Aurobindo Pharma Usa and is included in one NDA.

 The generic ingredient in TRILYTE is polyethylene glycol 3350; potassium chloride; sodium bicarbonate; sodium chloride.
 There are four hundred and twenty-one drug master file entries for this compound.
-Three suppliers are listed for this compound.
+Five suppliers are listed for this compound.
 Additional details are available on the polyethylene glycol 3350; potassium chloride; sodium bicarbonate; sodium chloride profile page.

 AI Deep Research